d4n3sh/thedaneshproject/content/posts/2008-07-30-malaysian-gsoc-student-in-the-media.md

 > I envision a more innovation-centric industry driven by research and collaboration, especially in open source.
 The nature of open source is in its shared environment where experts help newbies design and implement efficient code.
 I think the local ICT industry needs to be more adventurous in R&D (research and development).

-OSS in Malaysia is still slow due to the lake of exposure but it&#8217;s people like this who help spread the word by contributing great work.
+OSS in Malaysia is still slow due to the lake of exposure but it's people like this who help spread the word by contributing great work.

 Good job dude!!